NerdPractitioner/wizard-app/README.md

 This is a CDK project that deploys the Character Creator application to AWS.
 It is a work in progress.
 The frontend is deployed to AWS S3 and the backend is deployed as a Lambda function behind an API Gateway.
 Cloudfront is used to serve the frontend from S3 and to proxy requests to the API Gateway.
+The Primary CDK code for the project can be viewed in wiz-app-stack.ts

 ## Requirements
 [Node](nodejs.org) version 12 or higher.